EGjoni/Siikr/README.md

 2. Copy `siikr.example.env` to `siikr.env` and fill out (at a minimum) the first three lines.
 3. Run `docker-compose build`
 4. Create the database using `docker/create_database.sh`
+  1. TODO: Make this an entrypoint script or cron job in the helm chart
 5. Bring the service up using `docker-compose up -d`
 6. Optionally, check logs using `docker-compose logs -f`